delmanel/testing-rootkis/README.md

-# testing-rootkis
+Some info about installing a module in linux kernel

-create a makefile
+First create a makefile as below

 Obj-m := testRootkit.o
 KERNEL_DIR = /lib/modules/$(shell uname -r)/build